marmelab/react-admin/docs/Inputs.md

 Edition forms often contain linked inputs, e.g. country and city (the choices of the latter depending on the value of the former).

-React-admin relies on redux-form, so you can grab the current form values using redux-form [formValueSelector()](https://redux-form.com/7.3.0/docs/api/formvalueselector.md/).
+React-admin relies on react-final-form, so you can grab the current form values using react-final-form [useFormState](https://github.com/final-form/react-final-form#useformstate) hook.
 Alternatively, you can use the react-admin `<FormDataConsumer>` component, which grabs the form values, and passes them to a child function.

 This facilitates the implementation of linked inputs: